 Under the care of Msgr.
 Verhoeven many of the present day committees and organizations were founded.
-The original rectory housed the Sisters who served the Academy and a new rectory was built on the southwest end of the campus.
-During those years, the Parish Festival grew into one of the largest such events in all of San Diego County.
-The 1990 visitor count for the three-day event was estimated at 70,000!
+The original rectory housed the Sisters, who served the Academy.
+A new rectory was built on the southwest end of the campus.

 In 1985, Santa Sophia established a preschool in a small residential house on the southeast corner of the campus.
-In 2008 the Academy Preschool moved into larger, refurbished buildings next to the Rectory.
+In 2008, the Academy Preschool moved into larger refurbished buildings next to the Parish Office.

-In 1992, due to staffing shortages, the Religious of Jesus and Mary, left their ministry at Santa Sophia Academy.
+In 1992, due to staffing shortages, the Religious of Jesus and Mary Sisters, left their ministry at Santa Sophia Academy.
 Since then the Academy has been staffed by dedicated lay educators.

 Our Vision 2000 Building Campaign was established in 1998 and for 10 years it provided for the on-going maintenance of the existing campus and the construction of new buildings to meet growing needs.

-The interior of the church was completely refurbished; meeting rooms up-dated and all spaces used by the parish for catechetical needs of children and adults were equipped with large screen monitors and VCR’s.
+The interior of the church was completely refurbished, meeting rooms up-dated and all spaces used by the parish for catechetical needs of children and adults were equipped with updated technology.

-From its founding in 1956, Santa Sophia has grown from a parish of 150 families to one of over 1600 registered families.
-The parish continues to serve the community of Case de Oro and the greater Spring Valley, La Mesa and El Cajon areas.
+From its founding in 1956, Santa Sophia has grown from a parish of 150 families, to one of over 1600 registered families.
+The parish continues to serve the community of Casa de Oro and the greater Spring Valley, La Mesa and El Cajon areas.

 Our Pastor History